Horstexplorer/XeniaDiscord/README.md

 > - slf4j-simple - 1.7.26

 ### Configuration
-All settings are stored in the file sys.config.
+All basic settings are stored in the file sys.config.
 This file will be created automatically at first start.
+You then need to add your Discord bot token and your discord id.
+A new application must be created for the bot token (bot_token): https://discordapp.com/developers/applications/ The token can then be found under the page "bot".
+You can get your Discord user id (bot_admin_id) by right-clicking your username on your discord guild and select "copy id".
+Finally (activated) has to be set to true, otherwise the bot won't start.
 ```
 activated=false                             // to disable everything, makes sure the configuration file has been noticed
 bot_token=<token>                           // bot token